 CHP investigates case of severe enterovirus 71 infection

-Initial enquiries revealed that the patient had no travel history during the incubation period and his home contacts have remained asymptomatic.
+Initial enquiries revealed that the patient had no travel history during the incubation period.
+Her son had hand, foot and mouth disease (HFMD) recently, who has sought medical advice and is in a stable condition.
+Her other home contacts have remained asymptomatic.

 The CHP's investigations are ongoing.